 This always faces film directors with a real challenge.
 They can gamble on the film's success, leaving the story incomplete and hoping the movie will be popular enough to merit a sequel.
 Or, they can risk angering fans of the book by adapting it heavily, ensuring the film stands on its own two feet and gives moviegoers a complete experience.
-I don't yet know which approach Tim Burton has chosen to take, although the trailers alone suggest some scenes and dialogue have been heavily adapted.
-Meanwhile, several of the core characters have had their abilities switched up pretty dramatically.
+As fans of the books will know, Tim Burton drastically changed the plot, with scenes and dialogue heavily adapted in order to tell a complete story.

 Here's the catch, though; anyone who picks up Ransom Riggs's book will be struck by the fact that Miss Peregrine's introduces us to a fascinating world with unlimited potential.
 Where the Harry Potter books only really explored Hogwarts and the Ministry of Magic (at least until Harry Potter and the Deathly Hallows), Riggs wastes no time in broadening his magical world.
 The sequel, Hollow City, immediately takes us on a trek across the planet; soon we're traversing the Welsh countryside, meeting ancient giants, and discovering that peculiardom isn't limited to human beings.

 Miss Peregrine's was only ever intended to be the first chapter, introducing us to Riggs's peculiar ideas, and leaving us begging for more.
-Even if the script of Miss Peregrine's has been dramatically rewritten, this can never be more than an introduction.
-I can't help but consider a sequel to be necessary, even if the script is radically rewritten.
+Even though the script of Miss Peregrine's has been dramatically rewritten, this can never be more than an introduction to a fantastic and creative world.
+I can't help but consider a sequel to be necessary, even though the script is radically rewritten.

 Will A 'Miss Peregrine's Home for Peculiar Children' Sequel Happen?